Lramseyer/vaporview/README.md

 - Netlist elements - ie: `top.submodule.signal`

 When clicking on netlit element links, paths that point to a variable will add that variable to the viewer.
 However, if the path points to a scope, it will instead reveal and select that scope in the netlist view.

+## Interoperability With Other Extensions

+This is a work in progress effort, and will be finalized in the 1.4 Release.
+Details can be found in the [API docs](https://github.com/Lramseyer/vaporview/blob/main/API_DOCS.md), but a summary of the API features that other extension developers will be able to use are listed below:

+- Vaporview Commands
+  - Adding and removing variables
+  - Placing markers at specific times
+  - Revealing items in the netlist
+- Adding custom context menu items
+- Signal value links

 # Controls